hashgraph/solo/docs/design/architecture/system/data_layer_architecture.md

 * Support for multiple file formats (e.g., YAML, JSON) is permitted but not required.
 * Support for environment variables is required.
 * Support for default values is required.
+* Configuration key/value pairs must support mapping to strongly typed objects.
+  * Implementations may provide an object mapper implementation, but it is not required.

 For example, the key `deployment.network.realm` represents a hierarchical structure with three
 levels: `deployment`, `network`, and `realm`.
 The `realm` key has no children and has a directly